How to use a credit card responsibly: 10 tips

 Check for pre-approval offers with no risk to your credit score.

-A credit card is a type of revolving credit or open-ended account that remains open as long as you continue to make payments.
+A credit card is a plastic or metal card that lets you make purchases in person, over the phone or online.
+It’s a type of revolving credit or open-ended loan that typically remains open as long as the account is in good standing.

-With healthy spending habits and responsible use, a credit card can be a helpful tool in building credit.
+With responsible use, a credit card can be a helpful tool for building credit.
 And good credit scores can help you achieve your long-term personal finance goals.
-So once you’ve picked the best credit card for you, keep these tips in mind:
+So keep these tips in mind:

 1. Read your card agreement and know your terms

-When you open a new credit card account, be sure to carefully read through the terms of your card, including the customer agreement and the account opening disclosures.
-This way, you’ll know what to expect when it comes to fees, interest rates, billing cycles and more.
+When you open a new credit card account, read through your card’s terms, including the customer agreement and the account opening disclosures.
+This way, you’ll know what to expect with fees, interest rates, billing cycles and more.

 3. Make payments on time